 Antiseptic handrub is defined as applying a waterless antiseptic agent (i.e., an antiseptic agent such as alcohol that does not require the use of exogenous water) to the hands.
 The FDA classifies ethanol, 60 to 95% formulations, as a Category I agent.12 The antiseptic activity of ethanol is attributed to its ability to denature proteins.17 Ethanol, 60-95% (expressed as percent by volume) is more effective than higher concentrations because proteins are not denatured easily in the absence of water.

-Follow manufacturers’ recommendations regarding the volume of product to be used and perform antiseptic handrub for 20 to 30 seconds according to the technique described in Figure 2.
+Follow the manufacturers’ recommendations regarding the volume of product to be used and perform antiseptic handrub for 20 to 30 seconds according to the technique described in Figure 2.
 Alcohol-based liquids, gels, or foam formulations are all acceptable.
-Contamination of alcohol-based products is remote.18 It is of import, however, to note that alcohol-based handrub products are flammable and should be stored away from high temperatures (flash points range from 210°C to 240°C) or flames.19
+Contamination of alcohol-based products is remote.18 Alcohol-based handrub products are flammable and should be stored away from high temperatures (flash points range from 210°C to 240°C) or flames.19